What Is PostGIS?

 fairly OGC compliant spatial database extender for the PostgreSQL

 Database Management System.
 In a nutshell it adds spatial functions

-such as distance, area, union, intersection, and specialty geometry data types to the
+such as distance, area, union, intersection, and specialty geometry, geography, and raster data types to the

 database.
 PostGIS is very similar in functionality to SQL Server Spatial support, ESRI ArcSDE,